 Incorporating many medieval buildings, the gardens at Great Dixter surround the house, each complementing the other.
 The garden was originally laid out by Lutyens.

-There is a wide variety of interest at from yew topiary, carpets of meadow flowers, dazzling colourful mixed borders (including the famous Long Border), natural ponds, a formal pool, and the wonderful Exotic Garden.
-Christopher Lloyd and head gardener Fergus Garrett were constantly experimenting at this great garden which no garden enthusiast should miss.
+There is a wide variety of interest from yew topiary, carpets of meadow flowers, dazzling colourful mixed borders (including the famous Long Border), natural ponds, a formal pool, to the wonderful Exotic Garden.
+Christopher Lloyd and head gardener Fergus Garrett were constantly experimenting at this great garden and it is one no garden enthusiast should miss.

 Facilities - Shop, disabled access although difficult in places, plant sales, refreshments.

 Editor's favourite - This is one of our Top ten Gardens in the British Isles and not to be missed.